 Tip: Going on a Safari with Kids?
 Here are some awesome safari tips for those of you with little ones in tow!

-Since Andy and I pretty much always bring rainy or cold weather no matter where we go, it was no surprise that even in AFRICA, it was still chilly enough the whole trip to need pants, long shirts and even coats (even though this was their summer and SHOULD have been scalding hot!)
-But despite the cooler than average temperatures, it was surreal trying to still grasp the idea that we were actually in AFRICA!
+Since Andy and I pretty much always bring rainy or cold weather no matter where we go, it was no surprise that even in AFRICA, it was still chilly enough the whole trip to need pants, long shirts and even coats (even though this was their summer and SHOULD have been scalding hot!
+Go figure!)
+But, despite the cooler than average temperatures, it was surreal trying to still grasp the idea that we were actually in AFRICA!

 He listens one more time before cranking the engine and heading in the direction of the sounds.
 It was stunning to watch him listen and know exactly where to take the Range Rover just based on what he heard.
 To me, I couldn’t place the call in any particular direction, but he knew the land so well that he was able to drive just on instinct.